Sikth: Departure of vocalists and hiatus (2007–2013)

-Reunion (2014–present)
+Reunion and third album (2014–2022)

 On 16 December 2013 it was revealed in a surprise announcement that Sikth were to be playing a reunion set at Download Festival 2014, headlining the Red Bull stage.
 This was the band's first live performance since 2007 and their first appearance at Download Festival since 2006.
 On 25 March, they were also announced to be headlining October's Euroblast festival in Cologne, Germany.
 On 13 June 2014, Sikth announced a full autumn UK tour via their Facebook page running through October and November.
 Sikth also played at UK Tech-Metal Festival as the main headliner on 14 June 2014.
-They were also main headliner of Silence Festival V in Nepal 17–18 October 2014,sharing same stage where Enigmatik, Vader, Textures and Behemoth had headlined before.
+This was followed by a couple of dates in Asia, headlining Silence Festival V in Nepal 17–18 October 2014 - sharing the same stage where Enigmatik, Vader, Textures and Behemoth had headlined before.
+And headlining BIG69 metal festival in Mumbai, India, 17 - 18 January 2015, alongside Carcass, Fleshgod Apocalypse, and Hacktivist.

 On 27 April 2015 Sikth announced via their Facebook page that they are planning to release new music in the form of a crowd funded EP with a tour to follow.
 Fans who pre-ordered the EP were able to visit the pledgemusic page and gain access to exclusive updates, content and merchandise for the duration of the funding campaign.
 The six track EP, titled Opacities, was released on 4 December 2015.
 Sikth were also the opening act for Slipknot on their 2016 U.K tour in February alongside Suicidal Tendencies.
 They were announced to be performing the Arctangent Festival in August 2016, but later pulled out.
 They appeared in 2017.

 On 3 June 2016 Justin Hill announced his retirement in order to focus on his production career.
 Joe Rosser from Pin's second band Aliases was announced as his replacement.

 The band embarked on the "Riddles of Humanity" tour with Loathe as their support act in September 2018.
+Graham Pinney was absent from that years shows as he was taking a temporary hiatus from the band.
 Their final show of the year was at Festivile on 20 October 2018; it was also at this show where frontman Mikee Goodman said that "This will be the last show we'll do for a while".
 He also stated he is unsure if they will return soon and if new music will be made.